 A day trip from Osaka will give you a taste of the best of Japan including mystical shrines and temples.

-Kyoo, Nara and Kobe are our top three places to visit as a day trip from Osaka and even if you’re planning an extended Japan itinerary, these places are definitely worth visiting.
+Kyoto, Nara and Kobe are our top three places to visit as a day trip from Osaka as you’ll be able to tick off many landmarks in Japan by visiting these three cities.
+Even if you’re planning an extended Japan itinerary, these places are definitely worth visiting.

 - Day trips from Osaka